 Following the path laid out with last year’s costumes (a jellyfish and Rosie the Riveter; I’ll repost those as time permits) Lena, with some help from Mom, decided she wanted another DIY costume for Halloween… a Rubik’s Cube (nothing ghoulish this year).
 Not a hard costume per se, but it was a little tricky to get right.
 And, of course, we wanted to get it right.
 So, let’s get to it.

 The first thing we had to do was find a square box (all my materials are in bold throughout).
 I ended up going to Home Depot for a box and a fresh roll of electrical tape.
 I read that a 16-inch box would work, however, I thought that it would have been too small.
-If I could do it over I would have gone with the 16-inch box as opposed to the 18-inch one I went with.
+If I could do it over I would have gone with the 16-inch box as opposed to the 18-incher I went with.
 This would have been a little better fit on Lena.
-Nonetheless, the 18-inch box that I did use will work for the one night of fun.
+Nonetheless, the 18-inch box that I did use will work for the one night of fun and perhaps I can use it for myself next year.
 We also chose five of the six colors of the cube (remember, the bottom is open so you don’t need to cover that one); we decided to forego the white for this project.

 This image doesn’t show everything I used.
 I also ended up using double sided sticky tape (you could use some sort of glue if you had drying time), Gorilla/Duct tape, a razor blade and razor knife, a long straightedge, and patience.